bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+A token is used for authentication.
+It is issued by the server to the client in exchange for login credintials.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [ ] What steps can you take in your web apps to keep your data secure? im not entirely sure in what reference this went with the TK but my guess is the part about try not to store info/data in local storage if possible, try to store it in places like the Redux Store or something similar

 - [ ] Describe how web servers work.
+Servers are the back end of things, where the data is being stored.
+The client would send requests such as Get, Put, Delete, Post to the server and and then the server would reply back with the request

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Create is kind of like a post, we create new data and post it to the server.
+Read can kind of be similar to get, but not really. we are just getting and reading the data Update is used to update/change exsisting data that is like the Put request we learned about Delete is delete, used to erase information/data

 ## Project Set Up